trypsynth/codestats/README.md

 # Codestats

-A Rust CLI that summarizes codebases at blazing speed.
-It counts files, lines, and bytes by language; respects .gitignore and .ignore files; can follow symlinks; optionally displays per-file details; and outputs in either human-readable or machine-friendly formats.
+A small CLI tool that summarizes codebases at blazing speed.
+It counts files, lines, and bytes by language; respects .gitignore and .ignore files; can follow symlinks; optionally displays per-file details; and outputs in customizable human-readable or machine-friendly formats.

 ## Installation